SIMPLE TIPS TO BRING SEL INTO THE CLASSROOM

 However, doing yoga in the classroom can get tricky.
 You don’t necessarily want your students to be taking off their shoes.
 Or have to store 26 yoga mats for everyone to use.

 Which is why I designed a Yoga for Kids and Classroom resource, keeping the the school setting in mind.
 No yoga mats or getting down on the floor required!
-Lots of the poses involve use of chairs and/or desks.
-(Plus all the poses can do done with shoes on!
-So no stinky feet!)
-Check them out, here.
+Lots of the poses involve use of chairs and/or desks (plus all the poses can be done with shoes on!
+So no stinky feet!).
+Check them out here.

 15. Create an Evolving Vision Board